Request an electrical collection

-The council provides a fortnightly service for the removal of large electrical items such as fridges, freezers and washing machines from domestic properties.
+We operate a fortnightly collection service for the removal of large electrical items such as fridges, freezers, cookers and washing machines from domestic properties.

 Items that we can take include: